matthewbogdan/bogdanworks/content/post/Gulp-Setup-and-Common-Gulp-Tasks.md

 * Callback (most popular)

 To create a task, create:
-src, and dest (src - where the file is and dest -where it’s going to go) Inside that you create a series of pipe statements (so the results of the src will be piped into some sort of module and sent to some destination of where you want the files to go)
+src, and dest (src - where the file is, and dest - where it’s going to go) Inside that you create a series of pipe statements (so the results of the src will be piped into some sort of module and sent to some destination of where you want the files to go)
 Everyone of the tasks can also be exported (this is optional because you can create internal tasks that don’t get exported) Can specify globs which is just a way to refer to files with wildcards, *.